erobitschek/med-ml/README.md

    ```shell
    conda activate med-ml
    ```
 To run the analysis you will need a config file like the `experiment_config_example.py` file.
-Ensure that the variables like the path to the data is correctly specified in this file.
+Ensure that the variables like the path to the data are correctly specified in this file.

 ## Usage